edmBernard/stryke/README.md

 |`orc::MAP`||Not Implemented|
 |`orc::UNION`||Not Implemented|

-We add Two custom type for date that can be initialized by double, long instead of string
+We add Two custom type for date that can be initialized by double/long instead of string

 | Type | Stryke | Status |
 |--|--|--|